Oklahoma's Sports Heritage

-For more basketball action, see the Thunder’s minor league affiliate, The 66ers, play against other Development League teams at the Cox Convention Center.
-Formerly based in Tulsa, the team was named after Route 66, which runs through the city.
-The team has been in Oklahoma since 2005 with an impressive 14 game winning streak in the 2010-2011 season.
+For more basketball action, see the Thunder’s minor league affiliate, The Oklahoma City Blue, play against other Development League teams at the Cox Convention Center.
+Formerly based in Tulsa, the team has been in Oklahoma since 2005 with an impressive 14 game winning streak in the 2010-2011 season.

 The WNBA Tulsa Shock came to Tulsa in 2010 and play downtown at the BOK Center.
 With their season lasting from May to September, head out to see basketball games year-round and cheer on Oklahoma’s WNBA team.